datasets/world-development-indicators/indicators/sm.pop.netm/README.md

-Net migration is the net total of migrants during the period, that is, the total number of immigrants less the annual number of emigrants, including both citizens and noncitizens.
-Data are five-year estimates.
+Net migration is the net total of migrants during the period, that is, the number of immigrants minus the number of emigrants, including both citizens and noncitizens.